How to Issue & Auto enroll Client Authentication Certificate for SCCM Clients

 Configure Client Authentication Certificate Auto Enrollment

-The fastest way to deploy the client certificate to all your machines is through an autoenrollment GPO.
-Follow the below process to configure auto enrollment group policy.
+The fastest way to deploy the client certificate to all your machines is through an auto-enrollment GPO.
+Follow the process below to configure the auto-enrollment group policy.

 Launch Group Policy Management on your Domain (Start / Administrative Tools / Group Policy Management)